-    I began practicing law 12 years ago in 2004.
-Since then, I have helped injured individuals and small business owners obtain justice in and out of the courtroom.
-Additionally, I represent and sit on the boards of multiple nonprofits in Rhode Island.
+I began practicing law in 2004.
+Since then, I have helped injured individuals and small business owners obtain justice in and out of court.
+I also represent and serve on boards of nonprofit corporations in Rhode Island.
 I am a firm believer that with education comes responsibility, which is why I volunteer to serve on nonprofit boards of directors.

-    Prior to my legal career, I served for more than five years as a United States Marine, working alongside the U.S. Department of State at embassies around the world and protecting ambassadors, diplomatic facilities and confidential information.
-I also earned a bachelor's degree and a master's degree in science from Northeastern University's School of Criminology & Criminal Justice.
-I also spearheaded a long-term research project on school bullying through the U.S. Department of Justice before attending law school.
+Prior to my legal career, I served for more than five years as a United States Marine, working alongside the U.S. Department of State at embassies around the world protecting ambassadors, diplomatic facilities and confidential information.
+I also earned a bachelor's degree and a master's degree from Northeastern University's School of Criminology & Criminal Justice.
+After graduate school, I spearheaded a long-term research project on school bullying through the U.S. Department of Justice before attending law school.

 How many cases like mine have you handled?

 I have handled hundreds of different types of cases since 2004.
 During that time, I've learned that no two cases are the same.
 However, the strategies developed and discipline needed to maximize my clients' recovery and overall satisfaction remains consistent.

 How often do you settle cases out of court?

 Different problems call for different solutions.
 The client's goal is paramount in evaluating problem-solving strategies.
 Avoiding prolonged court cases is the best option for some clients, while immediately filing a lawsuit and going to court is better for others.